 The advisor should agree that all intellectual property and other business, technical and financial information that the advisor obtains from the company or learns in connection with his or her services is appropriately assigned to the company.

 As a minimum, the advisor should be subject to confidentiality provisions.
-You may want to add a no-conflict provision, and also that the advisor comply with certain company policies.
+You may want to add a no-conflict provision, and also a provision that the advisor complies with certain company policies.